 Types of Fire Insurance

 There are several types of fire insurance policies.
 There is a floating policy where a person may own several different properties but places them all under one contract and one premium.
 This type of policy uses what is known as an average clause to determine the total amount of coverage for all of the different properties belonging to the policyholder.
 Often, a commercial business like a chain of stores may use this type of policy.
+Remember your insurance premium could also be affected by your credit rating.
+You can check your credit score and read your credit report for free within minutes using Credit Manager by MoneyTips.

 Another form of policy is known as a value policy, and it is strictly for the defined amount of payment based on the damage where there is no actual loss calculation.
 For example, if the Jones family took out a value policy instead of the standard contract for indemnity, they could simply get approval for a $300,000 policy that would pay $300,000 upon a qualifying fire at their property.
 There would be no investigation as to whether the house was actually worth $300,000 or the damage suffered was $300,000, but rather that it was a qualifying fire.